 “Soil biota” means invertebrate multicellular animals that live in the soil or in close contact with the soil.

+“State cleanup law” means the Model Toxics Control Act, chapter 70A.305 RCW, and the cleanup regulations adopted under that Act, chapters 173-340 and 173-204 WAC.

 “Subchronic reference dose” means an estimate (with an uncertainty of an order of magnitude or more) of a daily exposure level for the human population, including sensitive subgroups, that is likely to be without appreciable risk of adverse effects during a portion of a lifetime.

 “Surface water” means lakes, rivers, ponds, streams, inland waters, salt waters, and all other surface waters and water courses within the state of Washington or under the jurisdiction of the state of Washington.

-“Technically possible” means capable of being designed, constructed and implemented in a reliable and effective manner, regardless of cost.
+“Technically possible” means capable of being designed, constructed, and implemented in a reliable and effective manner, regardless of cost.

 “Terrestrial ecological receptors” means plants and animals that live primarily or entirely on land.

 “Threatened or endangered species” means species listed as threatened or endangered under the federal Endangered Species Act 16 U.S.C.
-Section 1533, or classified as threatened or endangered by the state fish and wildlife commission under WAC 232-12-011(1) and 232-12-014.
+Section 1533, or classified as threatened or endangered by the state fish and wildlife commission under WAC 220-200-100 or 220-610-010.

 “Total excess cancer risk” means the upper bound on the estimated excess cancer risk associated with exposure to multiple hazardous substances and multiple exposure pathways.

 “Total petroleum hydrocarbons” or “TPH” means any fraction of crude oil that is contained in plant condensate, crankcase motor oil, gasoline, aviation fuels, kerosene, diesel motor fuel, benzol, fuel oil, and other products derived from the refining of crude oil.
-For the purposes of this chapter, TPH will generally mean those fractions of the above products that are the total of all hydrocarbons quantified by analytical methods NWTPH-Gx; NWTPH-Dx; volatile petroleum hydrocarbons (VPH) for volatile aliphatic and volatile aromatic petroleum fractions; and extractable petroleum hydrocarbons (EPH) for nonvolatile aliphatic and nonvolatile aromatic petroleum fractions, as appropriate, or other test methods approved by the department.
+For the purposes of this chapter, TPH generally means those fractions of the above products that are the total of all hydrocarbons quantified by analytical methods NWTPH-Gx; NWTPH-Dx; volatile petroleum hydrocarbons (VPH) for volatile aliphatic and volatile aromatic petroleum fractions; and extractable petroleum hydrocarbons (EPH) for nonvolatile aliphatic and nonvolatile aromatic petroleum fractions, as appropriate, or other test methods approved by Ecology.

+“Tribal lands” means the term as defined in RCW 70A.02.010(13).

 “Type I error” means the error made when it is concluded that an area of a site is below cleanup levels when it actually exceeds cleanup levels.
 This is the rejection of a true null hypothesis.

-“Underground storage tank” or “UST” means an underground storage tank and connected underground piping as defined in the rules adopted under chapter 90.76 RCW.
+“Underground storage tank” or “UST” means the term as defined in chapter 173-360A WAC.

 “Unrestricted site use conditions” means restrictions on the use of the site or natural resources affected by releases of hazardous substances from the site are not required to ensure continued protection of human health and the environment.